English Français

 theta_nb

-the number of values provided in the array (must be coherent with _nPar obviously);
+the number of parameter values in the array (must match _nPar);

 theta_val